sakhnik/qr-o-punch/README.md

 ## TODO

-* Decide on how to distinguish between check time vs start time
-* Choose more unique command for clearing to avoid accidents
 * Create instructions in Ukrainian language
 * Wrap the startup code in try .. catch and display startup errors
 * Rename Finish to Display